adamwaite/Validator/README.md

 Validates an `Equatable` type is equal to another.

 ```
-let staticEqualityRule = ValidationRuleEquality<String>(target: “hello”, failureMessage: “Input does not equal ‘hello’”)
+let staticEqualityRule = ValidationRuleEquality<String>(target: "hello", failureMessage: "Input does not equal ‘hello’")

-let dynamicEqualityRule = ValidationRuleEquality<String>(dynamicTarget: { return textField.text ?? “” }, failureMessage: “Input does not equal the input in the previous field”)
+let dynamicEqualityRule = ValidationRuleEquality<String>(dynamicTarget: { return textField.text ?? "" }, failureMessage: "Input does not equal the input in the previous field")
 ```

 ### Comparison